Highlights

 Where to Watch La Sonnambula

-Looking to feast your eyes on 'La Sonnambula' on your TV or mobile device at home?
-Discovering a streaming service to buy, rent, download, or watch the -directed movie via subscription can be tricky, so we here at Moviefone want to do the heavy lifting.
+In the mood to watch 'La Sonnambula' on any device you have handy?
+Finding a streaming service to buy, rent, download, or watch the -directed movie via subscription can be confusing, so we here at Moviefone want to do the heavy lifting.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'La Sonnambula' on each platform when they are available.
-Now, before we get into the fundamentals of how you can watch 'La Sonnambula' right now, here are some details about the music flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'La Sonnambula' on each platform when they are available.
+Now, before we get into the various whats and wheres of how you can watch 'La Sonnambula' right now, here are some finer points about the music flick.

-Interested in knowing what the movie's about?
+Thinking about what happens in this film?
 Here's the plot: "For the first time at the Paris Opera, Natalie Dessay sings one of the most beautiful roles of Italian romanticism.
 She embodies the modest and charming Amina, this sleepwalker who, escaping from her bedroom, becomes another person as she wanders through the night.
 This opera by Bellini is a score seemingly written in a daydream, where melody is apparently suspended in time and the heroine's very soul rises to the surface, and where instruments take on transparent tones.
 At the same time, Bellini portrays the cruelest of worlds – our own – where it is more than difficult for fragility and gentleness to shine past the darker rashness and unfriendliness of the characters." .